darrenldl/docfd/README.md

 - `pdftotext` from `poppler-utils` for PDF support
 - `pandoc` for support of `.epub`, `.odt`, `.docx`, `.fb2`, `.ipynb`, `.html`, and `.htm` files
 - `fzf` for file selection menu
+- `wl-clibpard` for clipboard support on Wayland
+- `xclip` for clipboard support on X11

 ## Launching